by Tom Allen

 To overcome the above, management must not only be provided with adequate information relating to the deal, they must be trained on how to deliver it.
 They must learn how to coach others and convey a sense of empathy when it comes to the feelings and well-being of their staff.
 They must learn about change management and how to deal with resistance (which is an inevitable part of integration).
 Employee productivity can often dip where staffing decisions are being made.
 The fear of making a mistake and being exposed can stifle creativity and efficiency, for instance, as employees become increasingly cautious.

-Once the integration process is underway, an organization can easily forget to take stock and check its progress.
+Once the post-merger integration steps are underway, an organization can easily forget to take stock and check its progress.
 It can be challenging to redirect the integration process, but it is essential to do so to achieve the desired outcome – thus, communication is key.

 The Art of Communication